Meet our eepworm!

 What is the origin of eepworms?

 Corinne discovered these soothing toys as a young child.
 Because of mental health special needs such as autism and ADHD, she struggled with long-lasting bouts of strong, scary feelings.
 She had trouble managing these intense emotions until she found these comforting sensory toys.
-Eepworms became helpful friends and comfort objects, and they still help cheer her up as an adult.
+Eepworms became helpful friends and comfort objects, and they still help calm and cheer her as an adult.

 Corinne wrote and illustrated My Friend Eepworm to share eepworms with children everywhere, so they can be helped too.